Home Insurance

 Contact your insurance company before you start repairs

 If you’re planning on making a claim, you can still do your own repairs.
-However, you’ll need to notify your insurance company before you start the work so that an adjuster can provide an estimate of the damage.
+However, you’ll need to notify your insurance company before you start the work so that an insurance adjuster can provide an estimate of the damage.

 How you file a claim will depend on your specific policy, so be sure to contact your insurance company for details before you begin any work.